 - 1. Make sure Magic Trackpad is turned on and charged. - 2.
-On iPad, go to Settings

-Bluetooth, then turn on Bluetooth. - 3.
+On iPad, go to Settings @ > Bluetooth, then turn on Bluetooth. - 3.
 Select the device when it appears in the Other Devices list.

 Note: If Magic Trackpad is already paired with your Mac or another iPad, you must unpair them before you can connect Magic Trackpad to your iPad.
 For iPad, see Unpair a Bluetooth device.
-On Mac, choose Apple menu \ > System Preferences > Bluetooth, select the device, then Control-click its name.
+On Mac (macOS Ventura), choose Apple menu 6 > System Settings > click Bluetooth in the sidebar, then <<do what?>>.
+On Mac (macOS 12.5 or earlier), choose Apple menu > System Preferences, click Bluetooth, select the device, then Control-click its name, then click Remove.